-For more than 50 years, Sabre® has transformed the airline industry through technological advancement.
+For more than 50 years, Sabre® has delivered technological innovations to the travel and tourism industry.

-The first passenger reservations system offered by Sabre, installed in 1960, marked a dramatic technological leap forward for the airline industry, automating one of its key business areas.
-In the following years, Sabre Airline Solutions® pioneered technological advances for the industry in areas such as revenue management, pricing, flight scheduling, cargo, flight operations and crew scheduling.
-And not only did we help invent electronic commerce for the travel industry, the company holds claim to progressive solutions that defined — and continue to revolutionize — the travel and transportation marketplace.
+The first passenger reservations system offered by Sabre, installed in 1960, marked a dramatic leap forward for the airline industry, automating one of its key business areas.
+In the following years, Sabre Airline Solutions® pioneered technological advances in areas such as revenue management, pricing, flight scheduling, cargo, flight operations and crew scheduling.
+And not only did we help invent electronic commerce for the travel industry, we hold claim to progressive solutions that defined — and continue to modernize — the travel and transportation marketplace.

 The history of the Sabre system began with a chance meeting …

 The first Sabre® system was installed on two IBM 7090 computers, located in a specially designed computer center in Briarcliff Manor, New York.
+N.Y.
 The state-of-the-art mainframe system processed 84,000 telephone calls per day.
-The initial research, development and installation investment in this system took 400 man-years of effort at a development cost of almost US$40 million.
+The initial research, development and installation investment in this system took 400 man-years of effort at a development cost of almost $40 million (USD).

 The Sabre system is installed in a travel agency for the first time, triggering the wave of travel automation.
 By the end of the year, 130 locations had received the system.
 By 1978, the Sabre system could store 1 million fares.

-Bargain FinderSM pricing is introduced via the Sabre system.
-This low-fare search capability automatically advises which class of service is the least expensive for the flights booked — a service unmatched in the industry.
+Low-fare search capability, Bargain FinderSM pricing, is introduced in the Sabre system, automatically providing the lowest fare — a service unmatched in the industry.

-The introduction of easySabre® allows consumers using personal computers to tap into the Sabre system via online services to access airline, hotel and car rental reservations.
+The introduction of easySabre® allows consumers using personal computers to access the Sabre system via online services to access airline, hotel and car rental reservations.

 Sabre becomes a division of AMR, the parent company of American Airlines.

-Sabre Airline Solutions® releases the industry’s first revenue management system, helping maximize airline income by optimizing the fare at which each seat is sold.
+Sabre Airline Solutions® releases the industry’s first revenue management system, increasing airline revenue by optimizing the fare at which each seat is sold.
 Sabre Airline Solutions also invents the virtual and continuous nesting concepts for revenue management.

-Sabre Airline Solutions begins providing software, consulting and systems management services to other airlines in areas such as revenue accounting, yield management and crew scheduling.
+Sabre Airline Solutions begins providing software, consulting and systems management solutions to airlines in areas such as revenue accounting, yield management and crew scheduling.

 The Sabre system expands to store 36 million fares, which can be combined to create more than 1 billion fare options.

-The Sabre Group does an IPO of 18 percent of stock.
+Sabre completes an IPO for 18 percent of its stock.

-Sabre Airline Solutions completes the largest system migration in the airline industry's history when 200 US Airways systems are shut down and shifted to Sabre systems.
+Sabre Airline Solutions completes the largest system migration in the airline industry's history when 200 US Airways systems are shut down and shifted to Sabre.

 Sabre forms a joint venture with ABACUS International to establish the SabreSonic® passenger solution as the CRS market leader in Asia.